 The proposed ordinance will have no impact on land uses.
-The introduction of new guidelines for new construction supports the importance of specific regulations when reviewing projects that may have an adverse effect on land use.
+The introduction of new guidelines for additions and alterations for buildings and structures supports the importance of specific regulations when reviewing projects that may have an adverse effect on land use.